phuel/polyd-cli/readme.md

 Poly-D CLI uses the [Mido](https://github.com/mido/mido) library to talk to the synthesizer.
 This library needs to be installed separately like described on Mido's project page.

+To connect to the synthesizer the first MIDI interface with `POLY D` in the name is used by the program.
+This means that configuring the Poly-D works only over the USB-MIDI connection.

 ## Usage

     usage: polyd-cli.py [-h] [-l] [-d] [--id ID] [--rx RX] [--tx TX] [--in_trans IN_TRANS] [--vel_on VEL_ON]